edgonzalesjr/Phishing-Attack-Investigation/README.md

 - lnkparse: A Python tool used to parse Windows shortcut (.lnk) files, revealing the embedded commands and payload paths.
 - Wireshark: A GUI-based network protocol analyzer for inspecting packet capture files and identifying malicious network activity.
-- Tshark: A command-line version of Wireshark, ideal for extracting specific data from packet capture files.
 - jq: A command-line JSON processor for filtering and parsing large JSON files, such as PowerShell logs, to focus on specific entries or commands.
 - Thunderbird: An open-source email client used to open and analyze the contents of the phishing email (dump.eml), including attachments.
 - Command-Line Tools (grep, base64): These tools will assist in manually decoding and processing email data, including extracting base64-encoded payloads.